This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Long umbilical cord

-According to the NIH report, maternal age, race, or weight prior to pregnancy are not risk factors.
-The sex and weight of the infant also have no bearing on the occurrence of nuchal cords.
+Maternal age, race, or weight before pregnancy are not risk factors.
+The sex and weight of the infant also have no bearing on the occurrence of nuchal cords.[5]

 Is a Nuchal Cord Injury Medical Malpractice?